 smartphones use it to recognize objects / faces / gestures / voices / music,

-IS master students will already know how to train self-learning artificial neural
+AI master students will already know how to train self-learning artificial neural

 networks to recognize the images and handwritings to the right